Definition and Examples of Leading Economic Indicators

 The Conference Board is a non-governmental organization that has created a leading economic index in the U.S., called the Conference Board Leading Economic Index.
 It includes all of these economic indicators.

 These indicators can be used individually to monitor specific sectors of the U.S. economy, or they can be taken together to give a picture of the broader U.S. economy.

 International investors can find these same types of aggregate leading economic indicators in many other countries around the world or compile this information from individual economic indicators that are available from nonprofit organizations and governments.

 - Economic indicators are statistics that indicate changes in the economy.
 They are classified as leading or lagging, based on their timing.

 - Leading economic indicators are those that change before economies show any signs of change.

-- Leading indicators are used by investors to help predict the direction of economies and important lagging indicators for use in making investment decisions.
+- Leading indicators are used by investors to help predict the direction of economies and make predictive investing decisions.